42Crunch/resources/firewall-deployment/AWS-ECS-Fargate-CloudFormationTemplates.md

 aws cloudformation deploy --template-file cluster-vpc.yaml --stack-name pixi-cluster
 ```

-Once deployed, open the AWS console and notethe value of ExternalHostname.
+Once deployed, open the AWS console and note the value of ExternalHostname.
 This hostname will be used to invoke the API.

 ![img](./graphics/aws-cluster-stack-outputs.png)